Presbyterian Church (USA): Origins

 Presbyterians trace their history to the Protestant Reformation in the 16th century.
 The Presbyterian heritage, and much of its theology, began with the French theologian and lawyer John Calvin (1509–1564), whose writings solidified much of the Reformed tradition that came before him in the form of the sermons and writings of Huldrych Zwingli.
 From Calvin's headquarters in Geneva, the Reformed movement spread to other parts of Europe.
 John Knox, a former Roman Catholic priest from Scotland who studied with Calvin in Geneva, took Calvin's teachings back to Scotland and led the Scottish Reformation of 1560.
 Because of this reform movement, the Church of Scotland embraced Reformed theology and presbyterian polity.
 The Ulster Scots brought their Presbyterian faith with them to Ireland, where they laid the foundation of what would become the Presbyterian Church in Ireland.

-Immigrants from Scotland, England and Ireland brought Presbyterianism to North America as early as 1640, the first of whom was Rev. Richard Denton, who had preached in Halifax, England until finding it necessary to leave England after excommunication by the Church of England.
+Immigrants from Scotland, England and Ireland brought Presbyterianism to North America as early as 1640, the first of whom was the Rev. Richard Denton, who had preached in Halifax, England until finding it necessary to leave England after excommunication by the Church of England.
 He would establish the first Presbyterian church in all North America in Hempstead, New York, and a New York state historical marker confirms the fact.
 Immigration would remain a large source of growth throughout the colonial era.
 Another source of growth were a number of New England Puritans who left the Congregational churches because they preferred presbyterian polity.
 In 1706, seven ministers led by Francis Makemie established the first American presbytery at Philadelphia in the Province of Pennsylvania, which was followed by the creation of the Synod of Philadelphia in 1717.

 The First Great Awakening and the revivalism it generated had a major impact on American Presbyterians.
 Ministers such as William and Gilbert Tennent, a friend of George Whitefield, emphasized the necessity of a conscious conversion experience and pushed for higher moral standards among the clergy.
 Disagreements over revivalism, itinerant preaching, and educational requirements for clergy led to a division known as the Old Side–New Side Controversy that lasted from 1741 to 1758.